alisw/boost/libs/mysql/README.md

   SyncStream and AsyncStream concepts, so it is generic and can be used with any stream that fulfills these concept's requirements.
 There are user-friendly typedefs and regression tests for TCP and UNIX socket streams.

+Yet to be done (but it is on our list - PRs welcome):
+- Further authentication methods: sha256_password
+- Multi-resultset: being able to specify several semicolon-separated queries.